forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 Not every long word requires removal.
 In some cases there is a longer word that clearly describes a concept .

 Take "penultimate".
-Yes you could say "the second to last" in it's place but if you belive your audience will know the word it is likely the clearest way to get the idea accross.
+Yes you could say "the second to last" in it's place but if you believe your audience will know the word it is likely the clearest way to get the idea across.

 # Structure
 Structure is the best way to improve your writing.
-Improving prose to improve clarity happens only with time and practice but you can easily re-structur your ideas to improve the quality, impact, and clarity of your writing.
+Improving prose to improve clarity happens only with time and practice but you can easily re-structure your ideas to improve the quality, impact, and clarity of your writing.

 The order in which ideas a presented is the SINGLE MOST IMPORTANT FACTOR in clarity of a piece of writing.
 When presenting ideas, present a summarized version of them before running through each point.